Forward selection and post-selection inference in factorial designs: Post-selection inference under inconsistent selection

-The two proposed strategies are built on a belief that perfect screening is more plausible for selecting the main factorial effects and lower-order factorial effects up to level $d^\star$ than the high-order effects.
+We propose two strategies based on the assumption that selection consistency is more plausible for selecting the main factorial effects and lower-order factorial effects up to level $d^\star$ than the high-order effects.
 We will add more discussion on $d^\star$ after presenting these two strategies.

-For Strategy 1, when the higher-order factorial effects are considered to be not necessary, we may stop our forward screening procedure in Algorithm \ref{alg:forward-ms} at $d = d^*$ (instead of $d=D$).
-Such a strategy focus on recovering a targeted working model $ \underline{\bbM}^\star$ up to level $d^\star$, that is,
+In certain research questions, high-order interactions are nuisance parameters or not of interest, or there is domain knowledge indicating that higher-order interactions are negligible.
+Then we can stop our forward selection procedure in Algorithm \ref{alg:forward-ms} at $d = d^* < D$ (instead of $d=D$).
+Such a strategy focuses on recovering a targeted working model $ \underline{\bbM}^\star$ up to level $d^\star$, that is,

-which leads to an under-selected parsimonious working model.
+which leads to an under-selected working model.
 We summarize this strategy below.